 My garden is my haven

 Gardens have sustained and supported me for years.
-Since training as a designer I have practiced on my own spaces and have found that creating a garden, growing plants I love and engaging with the natural world on a day to day basis, has been incredibly important for my mental health and wellbeing.
+Since training as a garden designer I have loved working on my own outdoor spaces and have found that creating a garden, growing plants I love and engaging with the natural world on a day to day basis, has been important in keeping me well and happy.

 the journey starts earlier…